-Day 1: London (Fri, 24 Sept) Enjoy intercepting the berry drink on Beornmund’s Island before a welcome dinner at the Royal Society of Medicine.
+Day 1: London (Fri, 24 Sept) Enjoy intercepting the berry drink on Beornmund’s Island.
+Continue on to a silent night by candle light – a historic tour.
+Optional dinner.

 Day 2: London ( Sat, 25 Sept) Visit a museum to learn about the city’s dark history and of those who ran to improve London - but don’t end up in The Clink!
 Participate on a secret City of London walking tour.
 Lunch will be at a bloody bistro where in 1746 you got ‘drunk for a penny and dead drunk for two pence’.
 Visit a museum with all the comforts of home to learn about the secret life of us.
 In the evening there is the option to go straight to dinner and do not pass Go, at a restaurant you will never find.

 Day 3: London (Sun, 26 Sept) Learn why Londoners loved their Hokey Pokeys at the coolest museum in town.
 Learn about the first social network and take a hidden journey underground before lunch with a slow view.
 In the afternoon participate on a spies and detectives walk from SOE to MI5.
-Take an historic tour, 'Silent night by candlelight' before an optional dinner near the RSM.
+Farewell dinner at the RSM.

 Day 4: London (Mon, 27 Sept) Some houses do ‘ave 'em: take a tour of one London’s most magnificent eighteenth-century aristocratic palaces with an acclaimed art collection.